Gooey, easy to make, and incredibly delicious, this simple crepe is a dessert you just can't miss. You can make the crepes ahead.

-brownies or chocolate wafer cake, you certainly bought a new jar, having caught the dulce de leche bug that will never leave your system.
+Even if you already used the sticky jam to make brownies or chocolate wafer cake, you certainly bought a new jar, having caught the dulce de leche bug that will never leave your system.
 As you can see, my feelings for this sweet milk jam are serious.

 I was without my computer for four days.
 The screen decided to freeze one night and, though I could momentarily get hold of another one for a few hours on Sunday, it wasn't until yesterday that I was able to return to my blogging duties.

 I need to update it, and the day will come, together with a change in my website which is working on with a wonderful designer friend.
 To tell the truth, he's working on it, I'm just the lucky recipient for now.
 We have a new logo that I love and a self-hosted site that I hope to have up and running soon.

-- 6 crepes (see recipe here)
+- 6 crepes (thin French pancakes)

 - 2 to 3 cups dulce de leche

-- 1/3 cup sugar
+- ⅓ cup sugar